 We’ve also visited the New York Natural History Museum.
 It’s a very good museum, and it’s certainly worth visiting both, but I think the London Natural History Museum is better.

 The Victoria and Albert Museum is open according to their website. (check their website).
-The V& A, the Victoria and Albert Museum of Art and Design is my kids’ least favourite of the big 3 London Museums.
+The V&A, the Victoria and Albert Museum of Art and Design is my kids’ least favourite of the big 3 London Museums at South Kensington

 Most of it is usually free, some parts have an admission fee.
 They had a special Alice in Wonderland exhibition running this summer.